-LG has struck early at MWC 2017, officially announcing its latest high-end smartphone, the LG G6.
+LG struck early at MWC 2017, officially announcing its latest high-end smartphone, the LG G6.
 Here are all the facts you want to know, including the LG G6 UK release date, UK price, new features and specifications.
-Plus: How to pre-order LG G6.

 The device boasts an impressive Quad HD 5.7in display with an aspect ratio of 18:9, taller than the standard 16:9.
 It ditches the modular design of 2016’s G5, instead opting for a metal and glass design with non-removable battery, but keeps the excellent dual camera set up of its predecessor.

-Read on for more information, or check out our extensive hands-on review of the LG G6 here.
+Read on for more information, or check out our extensive LG G6 review.

 When is the LG G6 release date?

-So not only are us Brits jealous of the fact the US could get the LG G6 before us, but we've just heard that LG will be giving away free Google Home devices with every handset purchased before 30 April.
-LG has confirmed that the same deal will not be available in the UK, which is totally unfair but also makes sense a little bit given that Google still hasn't confirmed a UK release date for Google Home.
-However, there are whispers we could hear more about that on 28 March.
+Annoyingly, LG will be giving away free Google Home devices with every handset purchased before 30 April in the US.
+LG has confirmed that the same deal will not be available in the UK, which is disappointing given that Google Home comes out in the UK on 6 April.

 How much will the LG G6 cost in the UK?